 Free African American immigrants were of sufficient number in 1723 that the North Carolina General Assembly received complaints

 While some North Carolina residents were complaining about the immigration of free African Americans, their white neighbors in Granville, Halifax, Bertie, Craven, Granville, Robeson and Hertford counties welcomed them.
-Their neighbors may have been accustomed to living among free African Americans in Virginia; they may have moved from Virginia in company with them; or perhaps they were drawn together by the adversities of the frontier.
-Neighbor depended heavily upon neighbor, and whites may have been more concerned with harsh living conditions than they were with their neighbors' color.
+Neighbor depended upon neighbor, and whites may have been more concerned with harsh frontier living conditions than they were with their neighbors' color.

 The slave population on the frontier was much lower than in the settled areas of Virginia, so the presence of free African Americans would not have posed a threat to most settlers.
 And several of these free African Americans owned slaves of their own.
 However, land ownership was more likely the social equalizer for them and their white neighbors.